Begin your education in Criminal Justice with a certificate that can lead to an entry level job or serve as a foundation for further studies.

 Introduction to Criminal Justice

-This course provides an overview of the philosophical and historical backgroung of the components and policies that make-up the criminal justice system and their interrelationships in our diverse society.
+This course provides an overview of the philosophical and historical background of the components and policies that make-up the criminal justice system and their interrelationships in our diverse society.
 It examines deviant behavior in our society and the roles of law enforcement, courts, corrections and community corrections agencies.
 (Prerequisite: None) (3 Credits: 3 lecture/0 lab)

 Download the Course Outline